Images of Bug Bite or Sting (Pediatric) (4)

 Signs & Symptoms

-Common reactions to arthropod stings may include:
+Common reactions to insect stings include:

-- Redness, pain, and swelling
+- Redness, pain, and swelling.

-- Severe reactions such as facial swelling, difficulty breathing, and shock
+- Severe reactions such as facial swelling, difficulty breathing, and shock (anaphylaxis).

 Very few spiders cause severe reactions.
-The black widow spider may cause only a mild reaction at the bite site, but pain, stiffness, chills, fever, nausea, and abdominal pain may follow within a few hours.
-Similarly, the bite of a brown recluse spider may cause a severe skin reaction after a few hours, with redness, pain, blistering, and ulcers forming, as well as fever, nausea, and fatigue.
+The black widow spider may cause only a mild local reaction at the bite site, but pain, stiffness, chills, fever, nausea, and abdominal pain may follow within a few hours.
+Similarly, the bite of a brown recluse spider may cause a marked skin reaction after a few hours, with redness, pain, blistering, and ulcers forming, as well as fever, nausea, and fatigue.

 - Wash the wound with soap and water.